jinnrw/html-canvas-platform-game/README.md

-This project is to help me to learn HTML 2D canvas by creating a platform game in the browser.
+This project is to learn HTML 2D canvas by creating a platform game in the browser.
-Also covered camera & player movements, game physics and controls etc.
+Also includes camera & player movements, game physics and controls etc.

 ### Implemented:
 - [x] Camera movement